codelittinc/slacked/README.md

 Are there other gems that provide similar functionality?
 Yes.
 Do some of them provide more flexibility?
 Yes.
 The point of this was to make installing and integrating a 30 second process.

+This gem can be used with a rails application and enabled/disabled based on the environment config as you may see below

 ## Getting Started

 Add this line to your application's Gemfile: